International students making W hands with Buster Bronco at orientation

 Frequently Asked Questions for Prospective International Students

 International application processes and requirements vary based on application types.
 Note that graduate applicants should also review program-specific admission criteria, deadlines and requirements.
-More information at wmich.edu/international/apply
+More information at wmich.edu/international/apply.

 The tuition rates for Western Michigan University are set by the Board of Trustees each July for the following academic year.
-Current tuition and fee rates are available through the WMU Registrar's Office.
+Current tuition and fee rates are available through the Registrar's Office.
 International students are billed at the non-resident rate corresponding to degree level.

 Most undergraduate students take 12 to 16 credits per semester and most graduate students take 6 to 9 credit hours per semester.

 Some courses entail additional fees, which are automatically billed to your student account upon registration.
-Note that aviation flight science should expect additional flight fees
+Note that aviation flight science should expect additional flight fees.

 American University Experience (AUE) and exchange students should consult their programs for tuition and cost information.